 - 1 | Coming to Japan?
 Then, you must definitely savor Kobe Beef.

-Another famous story is that U.S. President Barack Obama specifically ordered Kobe beef upon his visit to Japan in 2009.
+Another famous story is that U.S. President Barack Obama specifically ordered Kobe Beef upon his visit to Japan in 2009.
 Overseas, “Kobe Beef” is more than a common household word.
-There is no end to the list of American politicians, besides President Barack Obama, royal family members, Hollywood stars and other celebrities who insist on Kobe beef when they visit Japan.
-Recently, many stars and celebrities are even requesting incognito visits to farms to see how Kobe-gyu cows are raised.
+There is no end to the list of American politicians, besides President Barack Obama, royal family members, Hollywood stars and other celebrities who insist on Kobe Beef when they visit Japan.
+Recently, many stars and celebrities are even requesting incognito visits to farms to see how cattle are raised.